Seasonal affective disorder

 Certain B vitamins may be associated with some protection against depression.

-- Vitamin B-3 (niacin) is important in the production of tryptophan and is produced from processing vitamin B3 (niacin).
+- Vitamin B-3 (niacin) is important in the production of tryptophan, the precursor of serotonin, and is produced from processing vitamin B3 (niacin).
 Dietary sources of niacin include oily fish (such as salmon or mackerel), pork, chicken, dried peas and beans, whole grains, seeds, and dried fortified cereals.

-American Psychiatric Association, Gelenberg AJ, Freeman MP, Markowitz JC, Rosenbaum JF, Thase ME, et al. Practice guideline for the treatment of patients with major depressive disorder: third edition.
-American Psychiatric Association; Oct 2010. www.guideline.gov/summaries/summary/24158.
-Last accessed May 4, 2014.
+AHRQ National Guideline Clearinghouse website.
+American Psychiatric Association, Gelenberg AJ, Freeman MP, Markowitz JC, Rosenbaum JF, Thase ME, et al. Practice guideline for the treatment of people with major depressive disorder: third edition.
+American Psychiatric Association; Oct 2010. www.ahrq.gov/gam/index.html.
+Updated October 31, 2015.
+Accessed March 2, 2018.